8 First Aid Tricks ER Doctors Wish You Knew

 How to safely remove a tick

 First what NOT to do: Do not light a match right next to the attached tick to get it out.
 That old wives’ tale can lead to accidental injuries, says Katherine Williamson, MD, a pediatrician at CHOC Children’s.
 Instead, she advises, “Dip a cotton ball in liquid soap and soak the tick for one to two minutes.
 Then locate the head of the tick and use tweezers to pull it straight out.”
 Don’t twist or squeeze or you could break it, leaving the head inside you.
 Next, wash the area with soap and water, according to the AAD.
-A tick bite doesn’t guarantee contracting Lyme Disease or another tick illness but do stay alert for early signs, which may include flu-like symptoms, stiff neck, and a rash that often but not always looks like a bullseye.
-Next, find out 60 secrets the ER staff isn’t telling you.
+A tick bite doesn’t guarantee contracting Lyme disease or another tick illness, but do stay alert for early signs, which may include flu-like symptoms, stiff neck, and a rash that often but not always looks like a bullseye.
+Next, find out the secrets hospitals don’t want to tell you.